pinecone-io/pinecone-datasets/README.md

 ## Usage saving

-you can save your dataset to a catalog managed by you or to a local path or a remote path (GCS or S3).
+You can save your dataset to a catalog managed by you or to a local path or a remote path (GCS or S3).

 ### Saving to Catalog